cyanreg/cyanrip/README.md

 HDCD decoding
 -------------
 cyanrip can decode and detect HDCD encoded discs.
-To check if a suspected disc contains HDCD audio, rip a single track using the `-l` argument and look at the log.
+To check if a suspected disc contains HDCD audio, rip a single track using the `-l 1` argument and look at the log.
 A non-HDCD encoded disc will have:

 ```
 HDCD detected: no